 Impact of the Small Businesses

 The ?local multiplier? means when you spend money with small, local merchants, you are investing back into your community.
 Jeff Milchen, writing for the American Independent Business Alliance said: ?Dollars spent at community-based merchants create a multiplier in the local economy, meaning that from each dollar spent at a local independent merchant, 2 to 3.5 recirculates in the local economy compared to a dollar spent at chain-owned businesses.?
 That is definitely true for Balefire Goods.
 Many of our artists are local, but in addition we work with other local professionals for our taxes, marketing, design, legal, cleaning, and other services.
 That means that the money you spend with us goes back to others in the community that then continue that cycle.

 Small businesses also positively impact their communities through greater involvement and awareness of community issues and opportunities.
-Owners of small business are more aware of the impacts of their decisions on their community and can play a greater and more informed role in supporting and shaping their communities.
+That is why small businesses need as much help as they can get to thrive in larger climates that house big businesses too.
+There are small business loans florida, just like in other states, that can be accessed by owners to help them on their way.
+Owners of small businesses are more aware of the impacts of their decisions on their community and can play a greater and more informed role in supporting and shaping their communities.
 These owners are often more involved in local policies, community organizations such as the chamber, and work with local nonprofits.
 That is definitely true of our efforts at Balefire where we regularly work with nonprofits in our shop or by participating in fundraisers and other events.

 Impact of Dynamic Shopping Areas